Selected Recent (since 2015) Publications organised by subject matter – see CV for complete list

 Economics of happiness

-Howley, P. and Knight, S. (2021) Staying down with the Joneses: Differences in the psychological cost of unemployment across neighbourhoods, Work, Employment and Society, (ABDC A rated, ABS 4).
+Howley, P. and Knight, S. (2021) Staying down with the Joneses: Differences in the psychological cost of unemployment across neighbourhoods, Work, Employment and Society:

 Ocean, N., Howley, P. and Ensor, J. (2019) Lettuce Be Happy: A longitudinal UK Study on the relationship between fruit and vegetable consumption and well-being.
-Social Science and Medicine, 335-345 (4 ABS).
+Social Science and Medicine, 335-345.

 Howley, P. (2017) Less money or better health?
 Evaluating individuals’ willingness to make trade-offs using life satisfaction data.
-Journal of Economic Behaviour and Organisation, 135-53-65 (A* ABDC rated, 3* ABS).
+Journal of Economic Behaviour and Organisation, 135-53-65.

-Anaya, L. Howley, P. Waqas, M., and Yalonetzky, G. (2021) Locked down in distress: A causal estimation of the mental health fallout from the covid-19 pandemic.
-Available here
+Anaya, L. Howley, P. Waqas, M., and Yalonetzky, G. (2022) Locked down in distress: A quasi-experimental estimation of the mental health fallout from the covid-19 pandemic.
+Revise and Resubmit, Economic Inquiry, Working paper version available here

 Howley, P. Waqas, M. and Ocean, N. (2021) Open minds, open borders: Individual differences in the relationship between immigration and psychological well-being.
 Available here